Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 When you configure a label policy, you can:
 - **Choose which users and groups see the labels**:  Labels can be published to any specific user or email-enabled security group, distribution group, or M365 Group (which can have dynamic membership)
 - **Specify a default label** for unlabeled documents, email and meeting invites, new containers, and Power BI content.
 Consider using a default label to set a base level of protection settings that you want applied to all of your content.
 However, without user training, this setting can result in accurate labeling.
 It's usually not a good idea to set encryption as a default label to documents.
-As an excample, in the need to share externally, many orgs may not have apps that support the encryption, or they might not use an account that can be authorized.
+As an example, in the need to share externally, many orgs may not have apps that support the encryption, or they might not use an account that can be authorized.
 See [Sharing encrypted documents with external users](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#sharing-encrypted-documents-with-external-users)
 - **Require a justification for changing a label**: If a user tries to remove a label or replace it with a label that has a lower-order priority, you can require the user provide a justification to perform this action.
 Administrators can read the justification reason in Activity Explorer.
 - **Require users to apply a label** for different types of items and the containers that support sensitivity labels.
 This is also known as mandatory labeling.
 Consider using this option to increase your labeling coverage.
 However, without training, this setting can lead to inaccurate labeling and will frustrate your users.
 For containers, a label must be assigned at the time the group or site is created.
 - **Provide help link to a custom help page**.

 There's no limit to the number of labels you can create and publish, with one exception: If the label applies encryption that specifies the users and permissions, there's a maximum of 500 labels per tenant.
 However, as a best practice to lower admin overhead and reduce complexity, try to keep the number of labels to a minimum.
-Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more htan 5 sublabels per main label.
+Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more than 5 sublabels per main label.

 After you create a label policy, allow up to 24 hours for the changes to replicate through the org.
 See [Define and create sensitivity labels](#define-and-create-sensitivity-labels).

-There's no limit to the number of labels you can create and publish, with one exception: If the label applies encryption that specifies the users and permissions, there's a maximum of 500 labels per tenant.
-However, as a best practice to lower admin overhead and reduce complexity, try to keep the number of labels to a minimum.
-Real-world deployments have proved effectiveness to be noticeably reduced when users have more than 5 main labels or more than 5 sublabels per main label.

 You make your sensitivity labels available to users by publishing them in a sensitivity policy that appears in a list on the **Label Policies** page.
 Just like sensitivity labels, the order of the sensitivity label policies is important because it reflects their priority: The label policy with the lowest priority is shown at the top of the list with the lowest order number, and the label policy with the highest priority is shown at the bottom of the list with the highest priority number.